Half-day seminar on the Afghan diaspora and transnationalism

 1. Dr Alessandro Monsutti, Professor of Anthropology and Sociology, Graduate Institute of Geneva

-Speech title: "The moral economy of the migration of young Afghans to Europe"
+Title of intervention: "The moral economy of young Afghans' migration to Europe"

-Title of speech: "The challenge of preserving the identity of Afghan Sikhs in diaspora"
+Title of intervention: "The challenge of preserving the identity of Afghan Sikhs in diaspora"

 Debate and Q&A session